We are a varied group of people, all of whom delight in singing together. You can read some more information below about many of the Singers below.

 Occupation: Retired Senior Lecturer in Information Systems.

-Hobbies and Interests: Cycling, swimming, entertaining, helping others learn, juggling, family and watching (nowadays) good rugby union
+Hobbies and Interests: Cycling, swimming, entertaining, helping others learn, juggling, family and watching (nowadays) good rugby union especially when its being played by the welsh team

 “ I enjoy singing in harmony in a singing community.
 For me, the Singers help to satisfy a primal need to sing with others.“